moves-rwth/dynasty/TUTORIAL.md

 ```
 #### Properties (*.properties)

-This file contains specification of reachability properties in this case and generally also of expected rewards.
-The properties below ensure fairness of the six-sided die emulated by the algorithm.
+The properties file contains a specification of the properties that the target program should have.
+In this case, reachability properties specifying the probabilities with which certain states should be reached are provided.
+In general, expected rewards can also be provided.
+The below property specifications ensure fairness of the six-sided die emulated by the algorithm.
 ```
 P>= 0.16 [F s=7 & d=1]
 P>= 0.16 [F s=7 & d=2]